 Men’s Suits and Sportcoats

-Suits were modernized a bit with a lower waistband, flat-front trousers, narrowing lapels, and 2 instead of 3 button jackets which eventually dropped to 1 button.
+Suits were modernized a bit with a lower waistband, flat-front trousers, narrowing lapels, and 2- instead of 3- button jackets, which eventually dropped down to just 1 button.
 Suit jackets were also being worn over non-matching trousers.
 Keeping jacket and trousers in the same color family kept the look conservative enough for the office.

-These updated suits that were worn without a hat were often called the “JFK Look.”
+These updated suits that were worn without a hat, and often called the “JFK Look.”
 Across the pond, a 3 button suit jacket with a high neck was dubbed the “Britisher style.”

-Outside of the office or to a business casual lunch men could wear the latest trend for sportcoats in bold patterns and contrasting colors.
-This look was heavily influenced by the Ivy League style who wore mismatched suit jackets and pants with a bold colored suit vest or sweater vest.
-Red and yellow were the most popular vest colors that popped under dark blue, grey or tan sportcoats.
+Outside of the office or to a business casual lunch, men could wear the latest trend for sportcoats in bold patterns and contrasting colors.
+This look was heavily influenced by the Ivy League style, which wore mismatched suit jackets and pants with a bold colored suit vest or sweater vest.
+Red and yellow were the most popular vest colors that popped under dark blue, grey, or tan sportcoats.
 Dark vests were worn with lighter colored jackets.
 Brightly colored dress shirts replaced vests in the mid to late 60s.

-Sportcoat colors and patterns grew bolder as the decade progressed.
+Sport coat colors and patterns grew bolder as the decade progressed.
 Subtle and muted patterns in the early years gave way to wide boater stripes, large plaids, windowpane, and black and white checks or herringbone.
-Solid colors such as red, ivory, white, bright blue, light grey, and mustard yellow were equally paired with dark trousers in another solid color (or pattern in the later years.)
+Solid colors such as red, ivory, white, bright blue, light grey, and mustard yellow were equally paired with dark trousers in another solid color (or pattern in the later years).
 The final years also saw an explosion of pastels and pinstripes, a nod back to the mid-1920s.
-Baby pink, sky blue, sunshine yellow were spring and summer favorites.
+Baby pink, sky blue, and sunshine yellow were spring and summer favorites.

 Men’s Dress Shirts and Ties

-Dress shirts were white, pinstriped or pastels for most of the decade letting the outerwear be the focus.
-Neckties could be solid, wide striped or pattern but again to keep in balance with the outerwear neckties were usually plain, striped, dark and very skinny ties.
+Dress shirts were white, pinstriped, or pastels for most of the decade, letting the outerwear be the focus.
+Neckties could be solid, wide striped, or patterned, but again to keep in balance with the outerwear, neckties were usually plain or striped, dark, and very skinny ties.
 Skinny ties balanced with thin lapel coats and narrow shirt collars.

-In the late 60s men’s dress shirts exploded with rich colors, small patterned ties, and flashy gold cufflinks.
-Ties were still skinny but gradually widening to a classic width as suits lapels began to widen.
+In the late 60s, men’s dress shirts exploded with rich colors, small patterned ties, and flashy gold cufflinks.
+Ties were still skinny, but gradually widened to a classic width as suit lapels began to widen.
 Shop ties.

 An alternative to the tie came in the late 60s – the neckerchief.
 The neckerchief was folded like a cravat around the neck and puffed out from under an unbuttoned shirt collar.
-They look was suave against the brightly colored shirts and sportcoats.
-This was often too mod of a look for the conservative set but the young Ivys found of it liberating from the noose of neckties.
+The look was suave against the brightly colored shirts and sport coats.
+This was often too mod of a look for the conservative set, but the young Ivys found it liberating compared to the noose of neckties.